EE 5G Standalone: everything you need to know

 EE hasn’t provided a full list of locations, but has named the following as being among them:

 EE claims that its 5G Standalone is “the first of its kind in the UK to offer near uninterrupted outdoor coverage in every city where it launches.”
-So it should be widely available in the locations above.
+So it should be widely available in the locations above, with EE only announcing availability once there’s at least 95% outdoor coverage in an area.

 Which plans include 5G Standalone?